MTrajK/dotnet-projects/DotNet.UnitTesting/README.md

 # .NET Unit Testing
-.NET Core demos that explain unit testing+isolation best practices (using NUnit and NSubstitute).
+.NET Core demos (with presentation) that explain unit testing+isolation best practices (using NUnit and NSubstitute).

 ## Project structure
-- [Docs](https://github.com/MTrajK/dotnet-projects/tree/main/DotNet.UnitTestingFrameworks/Docs) - PowerPoint presentation and some notes.
+- [Docs](https://github.com/MTrajK/dotnet-projects/tree/main/DotNet.UnitTesting/Docs) - PowerPoint presentation and some notes.
 - DemoX - The demos from the presentation (demo numbers could be found in the power point slide notes).

 ### Requirement for best experience